georgiee/coding-for-kids/slides.md

 ^ About CODING KIDS and SCREAMING CARROTS

 ^ And just to make sure.
-In this presentation I talk about kids in the age of 6-12 years.
+In this presentation I talk about kids in the age from 6 to 12 years.

 ^ I hope you enjoy it.